poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Hi everyone.
 I'm giving this talk firstly because I've been interested in tech ethics for a long time.
 I started our Ethics & Sustainability community in Slack a few years ago.

 Then just in the last 2 or 3 months, I started reading up a lot on AI safety and AI ethics.
-And being very honest with you, what spurred me into all that research was getting rather scared about where AI is heading.
+And being very honest with you, what spurred me into all that research was getting very concerned about where AI is heading.

-Now I'm not as scared.
-I feel a bit more balanced out now, having read lots of different views.
+Now I feel a bit more balanced out, having read lots of different views.
 But I still think that there's some pretty concerning things that we should be thinking and talking about more...

 ## AI: The Bad Parts